FabienCoutant/SparkUp/TESTS_EXPLANATIONS.md

 (**T**est **D**rive **D**evelopment) approach ([reference](https://github.com/acarbone/TDD-Cheat-Sheet)).
 This file aims to explain how we wrote our tests and the logic behind them.*

-:information_source: The testing process describe after focusing on adding a new reward to a campaign, however the same process has been used for every code line of our smart contracts.
+:information_source: The testing process describe after, focusing on adding a new reward to a campaign, however the same process has been used for every code line of our smart contracts.

 :one: Every test start with a user story :